What It's Like To Travel Alone As A Muslim Woman

 Aside from the association with terrorism and bombers, the stereotype is that hijabi women — those who choose to cover their hair with a scarf — are not allowed to leave the country by themselves.
 I get a lot of questions about women's standing in Indonesia, and some people are surprised that we are allowed to work and drive.

-Solo traveling is really empowering for me because I want to show people not all Muslim women are like that.
-I'm proud of my culture and am proud to be the first Muslim friend of many of these travelers.
+Solo travelling is really empowering for me because I want to show people not all Muslim women are like that.
+I'm proud of my culture and am proud to be the first Muslim friend of many of these travellers.

 Advertisement